 Port Charlotte has a hotel, restaurant, pub and cafe, all of which serve meals and snacks.
-There is small shop in the village but for more extensive shopping Islay’s main supermarket is the Co-Op in Bowmore.
-Bowmore also has bank facilities and several other shops, including a butcher and a regular fish van.
+The Port Mor Centre, just beyond WestEnd, has a children’s play area.
+There is a small shop in the village which also sells petrol, and for more extensive shopping Islay’s main supermarket is the Co-Op in Bowmore.
+Bowmore has bank facilities and several other shops, including a butcher and a regular fish van.

 Islay is a birdwatcher’s paradise, with over 100 species recorded here regularly.
 The island is home to the largest breeding population of chough in Britain, and these can be seen at a number of locations.
 In winter, large flocks of Greenland Barnacle and White-fronted Geese arrive, with many feeding in the fields to the rear of West End.
 Other wildlife is abundant – red deer and roe deer can be seen easily, and fallow deer inhabit the south of the island.
 Otters are plentiful, although harder to spot.